 In its first year, the Advocacy Leadership Team was made up of a group of Year 13 students under the guidance of Mrs McGrath, Mrs Farrell and Miss McQuillan.
 They worked to build awareness of social justice as well as link with Mr Harvey’s Faith in Action Leadership Team to carry out fundraising initiatives throughout the year.
 The chosen focus by the students in the 2016-2017 was homelessness and this will continue into 2017-2018 with both Year 13 and 14 students volunteering to be part of the team.
 In 2016-17 they took part in many activities to raise awareness of homelessness including;

 Our school’s Zambia Immersion Project is now in its 15th year.
 From its inauguration in 2003 our International Social Justice project has been a core principle underlying our school work as a faith based community.
 Our links with the community of Livingstone has enabled both our pupils and staff to live out their Christian values by engaging in a journey of compassion and justice whilst both preparing for and spending time in Livingstone.

 The Zambia Immersion Project has in a crucial way improved the living conditions and education for local communities in Livingstone.

-In preparation for the trip to Zambia in 2017, the selected students carried out a number of fundraising projects.
-They learnt how to be creative in their fundraising approach through the marketing and preparation of various fundraising events both individually and collectively – spinathons, jersey designing and selling.
+In preparation for the trip to Zambia, the selected students carry out a number of fundraising projects.
+They learn how to be creative in their fundraising approach through the marketing and preparation of various fundraising events both individually and collectively – spinathons, jersey designing and selling.